0xh3xa/algorithms/README.md

 ### Quick find (Eager approach)
 - Data structure
 + Integer array `id[]` of size N
-+ Interpretation: p and q are conncted (iff) if and only if they have the same id
++ Interpretation: p and q are connected (iff) if and only if they have the same id
 + Complexity

 	| Initialize  | Union | Find |